Trader-TF/tf2-currency/README.md

 #### Currency.prototype.toScrap(conversion?: number): number
 Converts currency to scrap
-- `conversion` to covert keys to scrap
+- `conversion` to convert keys to scrap
     - Required if keys are present

 #### Currency.prototype.toKeys(conversion?: number): number
-Converts currency to scrap
+Converts currency to keys
-- `conversion` to covert metal to keys
+- `conversion` to convert metal to keys
     - Required if metal is present

 #### Currency.prototype.toString(): string